 Summer break has always been a perfect time to reflect.
 This personal reflection on agency is the result of the data gathered through the collaborative reflection done with our school community.
 In this article, I will share about the ways we reinforce voice, choice and ownership at our school.

 Hearing students’ voices and enabling them feel that the school is a place that belongs to them is really important for us.
 We have an active student council that is formed with representatives from each class.
 The students get their friends’ suggestions, share them in the regular meetings and after negotiating the suggestions, decisions are made together and implemented at school.
 The interesting thing about the student council has been that most of the time the students’ suggestions match with our plans about learning and teaching.
-For example, in the past years the students have asked for increasing the use of the learning environments beyond their classrooms, extending the use of technology and these were areas that we had already planned to keep developing each year.
+For example, in the past years the students have asked for increasing the use of the learning environments beyond their classrooms, extending the use of technology and these were environments that we had already planned to keep developing each year.

 We feel that knowing the students and their goals is essential.
 Thus, we ask the students to set their goals for the year and share them in the form of a three-way conference.
 As the students share both academic and personal goals, this helps them see that their choices are important for us and we are there to support them not only for their academic goals but also for their personal goals (hobbies, interests).
 During goal setting meetings they share how we can support them as they take action and reflect on their goals throughout the year.
 We also have portfolio presentations twice each academic year and as the students choose the pieces of work or performance that they want to present, this allows them to organize what and how they want to present.